thespacedoctor/fundamentals/docs/source/_includes/tutorial.rst

 You may be thinking why would you ever need to dump the contents of a yaml file into a database.
 Well ... `IFTTT <https://ifttt.com>`_!
 With the IFTTT service you have quick and super easy access to the APIs of dozens of your favourite web-services.
 You can use any of the IFTTT channels as an input for an applet that then writes a yaml file with the data you wish to capture to a directory in your Dropbox account.
 Pointing ``yaml2db`` at this Dropbox directory in your filesystem then sucks all this lovely data into a MySQL database.
 It's up to you then what you want to do with the data, the point is you now have a simple, homogenised way of pouring content from all those APIs into a local database.

-You could grab the URLs for new videos you like on youtube or add to your watch later list on vimeo.
-Or how about you sleep log from your fitbit, or a new contact added to your iOS device.
+You could grab the URLs for videos you ‘like’ on youtube or add to your watch-later list on vimeo.
+Or how about your sleep log from your fitbit, or a new contact added to your iOS device.

 How about `this applet <https://ifttt.com/applets/30164914d>`_ that logs URLs moved into my instapaper *read-work-projects* folder: